verrazzano/verrazzano-operator/LOGIC.md

 In a particular instance/deployment of the application, e.g. the "test" instance, there may be different credentials to access database Y, but X always talks to Y.

-Here is the structure of the `TiburonApplicationModel`:
+Here is the structure of the `VerrazzanoApplicationModel`:

 ```
-TiburonApplicationModel
+VerrazzanoApplicationModel
     name                                        the name of the model
     version                                     the version of the model
     description                                 a description of the model